-Name, Municipality of Residence and Position with the Company Director/Officer Since Principal Occupation Number of Ordinary Shares Beneficially Owned, Directly or Indirectly or Over Which Control or Direction is Exercised (1) Jim Mellon (2) Isle of Man Director 6 April 2011 Author and Investor 3,750,725 Andrew Cheatle (2)(3) Canada Director 18 January 2018 Mining Industry Executive 34,884
+Name, Municipality of Residence and Position with the Company Director/Officer Since Principal Occupation Number of Ordinary Shares Beneficially Owned, Directly or Indirectly or Over Which Control or Direction is Exercised (1) Kate Harcourt (2)(3) United Kingdom Director 2 March 2015 Mining Industry Consultant nil

-- (1) The information as to Ordinary Shares beneficially owned or over which any of the directors or executive officers exercises control or direction (directly or indirectly) not being within the knowledge of the Company has been furnished by the respective directors and executive officers individually and is current as at the date hereof. - (2) Member of the Audit Committee and Remuneration Committee of the Company. - (3) Member of the Risk Committee.
+- (1) The information as to Ordinary Shares beneficially owned or over which Kate Harcourt exercises control or directly or indirectly) not being within the knowledge of the Company has been furnished by Kate Harcourt and is current as at the date hereof. - (2) Member of the Audit Committee of the Company.

+(3) Member of the Risk Committee.

 The Company's articles of association require that at every general meeting, one third of eligible directors as at the date of the notice of meeting or, if their number is not a multiple of three, then the number nearest to and not exceeding one-third, shall retire from office, and that in any event each director shall retire from office at least once every three years.
-Accordingly, Jim Mellon shall retire from office at this year's annual general meeting and, as permitted by the articles of association, shall stand for re-election by the shareholders.
+Accordingly, Kate Harcourt shall retire from office at this year's annual general and special meeting and, as permitted by the articles of association, shall stand for reelection by the shareholders.